lemonshark05/assign-1/README.md

 - `foo.intervals.soln` is the expected result for the intervals analysis for the `main` function.

-The autograder will use a different test suite based on randomly-generated tests (it uses 721 tests).
+The autograder will use a different test suite based on randomly-generated cases (it uses 721 cases).
 When you submit your assignment, you'll get the first failing test for each category.
-I encourage you to write your own tests, and build a test suite collectively.
-Sharing tests is **OK** in this course.
+I encourage you to write your own cases, and build a test suite collectively.
+Sharing cases is **OK** in this course.

 ## Grading